Lightning-AI/litgpt/tutorials/pretrain_tinyllama.md

 The exposes several hyperparameters you can tweak through the command line.

-For instance, `--train_args.micro_batch_size` should be adjusted so the process will use the available GPU memory.
+For instance, `--train.micro_batch_size` should be adjusted so the process will use the available GPU memory.
 For more tips to avoid out-of-memory issues, please also see the more detailed [Dealing with out-of-memory (OOM) errors](oom.md) guide.